jyuenbeep/Candy-Crush/README.md

 Moving the candies still not working so I'm working on that.
 Also managed to merge my changes onto main branch.

 5/26:
+Tried moving around the methods/variables and breaking down the code into smaller sections for testing and debugging.
+However, the error persists.
+I realized the error was with how I was switching the elements of the candyList but I don't know how to fix it.

+5/27:
 The candies move now!
 The issue was that I was switching the candies of the candyList, but not switching the positions of the actual candies.
 I changed it by changing the x and y positions of the two candies instead.
 Also changed the positions of some booleans after that.

+5/29:
+My partner worked on trying to do the clear methods.
+I looked over the code and I might move the clear methods into candyType instead.
+I added in an extra instance variable to candyList and am thinking of changing up candyList to make it easier to check for edge-cases.

 ### Bernadette Baroi: